Qualys/aws-ec2-connector-cf/README.md

   Password:
     Default: {supply_Qualys_user_password}

+# Activating Qualys modules
+This file will activate the Vulnerability Management (VM) module by default.
+If you want to activate other modules you will need to update line 78 to contain a list of the required modules.

+Activate VM for the EC2 Connector example "ActivationModule": "VM"

+Activate VM and Policy Compliance (PC) example "ActivationModule": ["VM", "PC"]

 This CloudFormation template only activates a EC2 connector with the VM module.
 If the PC module is needed, the activated modules section of the Python code will need to be modified.